-The Analyzer State sets the type of measurement (i.e., Process Value) and sensor cell constant.
+The Analyzer State sets the type of measurement (i.e., Process Value).
 The measurements are conductivity and concentration.
 The Conductivity setting displays the Process Value using the engineering units of either mS/cm or μ S/cm.
-The Concentration setting converts the measured temperature compensated conductivity to a concentration value using a user-defined curve fit.
-Concentration units can be set to percent, ppm, ppb, or to a user-defined text string.
+The Concentration setting converts the measured temperature compensated conductivity to a solute weight percentage using either one of the canned concentration algorithms or a user-defined curve fit.
+Concentration units are set to percent or can be can separately defined for a user-defined curve fit.